yuriyivanenko/phase-3-scraping-flatiron-code-along/README.md

 instance method tests!
 But not our class method tests...

 Let's write the `.all` and `.reset_all` class methods.
-You should be familiar with the usage of the `.all` class method at this point &mdash; remember that every time an instance of the class is initialized, we should push it into the `@@all` class variable.
+You should be familiar with the usage of the `.all` class method at this point — remember that every time an instance of the class is initialized, we should push it into the `@@all` class variable.
 Get these tests passing with the following code: